Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 How to:

 Begin in Chair Pose with a block half a foot in front of you and a little to the right on its tallest setting.
-On an exhale, begin to twist your torso to the right and reach for the block with your left hand or fingertips.
+On an exhale, begin to twist your chest toward the right and reach for the block with your left hand or fingertips.
 You can place your right hand on your lower back to encourage lengthening (as opposed to rounding) in the lumbar spine.
-Roll your right elbow up toward the sky and open your chest.
-Press into your left hand or fingertips to draw your shoulder down and away from your left ear.
-Squeeze your shoulder blades together and broaden across your collarbones.
-If you are twisting right, allow your left knee to come slightly in front of the right knee.
-This is OK.
-Stay here for 5–10 breaths.
+Point your right elbow toward the ceilingto open across your chest.
+Press into your left hand or fingertips to draw your left shoulder down and away from your ear.
+Squeeze your shoulder blades toward each other and broaden across your collarbones.
+Allow your left knee to come slightly forward of your right knee.
+Stay in Revolved Chair Pose for 5-10 breaths.
 Repeat on the other side.

 Note: